Protecting yourself from online scams

 Protect your personal information

 Your personal information is valuable and you need to take

-precautions to protect it when you are online, especially if you
+precautions to protect it when you are online, especially when you

-Here are a few suggestions that can help ensure the safety of
+Here are a few suggestions that can help keep your private

-- Activate privacy settings when using social networking
+- Activate privacy settings on social media sites and keep up to

 - Never reveal details that might identify you, such as your full

 name, date of birth, addresses, tax file number or contact

 - Don't post anything you wouldn't want a stranger to know or